List of Green Lanterns: Ermey

+Ermey in other media

-A character very similar to Ermey is featured in the Kilowog section of the 2011 Green Lantern: Emerald Knights animated film.
-He was named Deegan, and was voiced by Wade Williams.
+Deegan, a character inspired by Ermey, appears in Green Lantern: Emerald Knights, voiced by Wade Williams.

 Flodo Span

 Flodo Span is a gaseous member of the Green Lantern Corps.
 He has no corporeal body, and holds himself together with his ring.
 He was a friend of Hal Jordan's, and a member of the Green Lantern Corps of the Kylminade.